Last updated on March 10, 2022 by Wandering our World

 The largest and most volcanically active island in Hawaii has plenty of unique things to do and tends to be more budget friendly than some of the other Hawaiian islands.
 Which is always a big plus when traveling as a family.

 Home to the Volcanoes National Park, enjoy hiking amongst volcanoes in this beautiful natural landscape.
 There’s the opportunity for your children to learn all about volcanoes from park rangers and experts too.
+Where Kilauea Volcano hits the sea you can see lava flow into the ocean too.
+It’s incredible.

 You can also go flumin’ in the Kohala Ditch on Big Island!
 This is a 22-mile network of historic irrigation flumes and tunnels that make their way around the town of Hawi on the north of the island.
 Nowadays you can use kayaks, canoes and inflatables to traverse them, go through tunnels and have an incredibly unique vacation experience!
 Kids as young as 5 can enjoy this, but as it can take 2/3 hours per trip, it may be an activity more suited for older children.